7Block Labs

 Example 1: Pay-per-inference API

-• Tips: Start with 80/20 traffic split and ramp to 50/50 after verifying success/failure modes.
-Consider “first 3 calls free” via a Worker counter before requiring 402. (developers.cloudflare.com)
+• Tips: Kick things off with an 80/20 traffic split and then move to a 50/50 split once you’ve checked out how things are working (or not working).
+Also, think about offering the “first 3 calls free” through a Worker counter before making users face that 402. (developers.cloudflare.com)

 Example 2: Premium article paywall (human readers)

-• Implementation: Inject 402 after 2 free paragraphs; paymentRequirements.mimeType matches the article output (e.g., text/html).
+• Implementation: Inject 402 after the first two free paragraphs; make sure that paymentRequirements.mimeType matches the article output (like text/html).

-• Client: Show a minimal UI that pays and retries behind the scenes; store txHash for receipt. (github.com)
+• Client: Create a simple UI that handles payments and retries automatically; don’t forget to save the txHash for the receipt. (github.com)

 Example 3: RPC aggregator monetization